 Special Ability (Adapting to Pain): The rhynadon adapts and handles pain well.
-Whenever it suffers a crippling wound, it gains 19 protection points.
+Whenever it suffers a crippling wound, it gains 19 temporary hit points.
+This stacks with every crippling wound point the creature is dealt.

 Special Ability (Brutal Slam): The rhynadon has very powerful blows that disorient and stagger their foes.
 If the creature ever deals a crippling wound with a melee attack, the target is staggered for a number of rounds equal to the crippling wound points.